Top local movers for Spokane to Phoenix moves

 - Phoenix is less walkable than Spokane with a score of 41 out of 100 vs Spokane’s 49 out of 100.

 - With a score of 56 out of 100, Phoenix is more bike-friendly than Spokane, which has a score of 52 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

 - Phoenix’s crime rate is higher than Spokane with a score of 53.06 compared to Spokane’s 3.0.
 This means that Phoenix neighborhoods are safer than 53.06% of all U.S. neighborhoods, and Spokane neighborhoods are safer than 3.0%.

-Other things to consider for your Spokane vs. Phoenix move
+Other things to consider for your Spokane to Phoenix move

 - Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to Phoenix without delay.
 You can select your official move date when completing the form.
 Start the process here.